intelligolabs/LOTS-of-Fashion/index.md

 ---

 ## Background
-Fashion design is a complex creative process that blends visual and textual expressions.
-Sketches and natural language descriptions associated with the same garment convey complementary information for depicting the final design.
-As a complete outlook design is composed of several clothing garments, multiple natural descriptions are often collected together to outline an outfit.
-Each description specifies a localized part of design, in terms of silhouette shapes, materials, and textual details, allowing fine-grained localized control over the generation.
+In fashion design, sketches and natural language descriptions associated with the same garment convey complementary information for depicting the final design.
+As a complete outlook design is composed of several clothing garments, multiple descriptions are often collected together to outline an outfit.
+Each description (sketch-text pair) specifies a localized part of design, in terms of silhouette shapes, materials, and textual details, allowing fine-grained localized control over the generation.
+Thus, we frame this problem as a conditional image generation task, where the conditioning consists of a set of localized text-sketch pairs.
 ![Background](/static/image/background.png)
 *Figure 1: Fundamental difference between previous methods and our approach.
 LOTS is designed to enable fashion image generation with an unprecedented level of control.
 It represents the natural evolution of fashion design methodologies, progressing from global text and sketches (IP-Adapter) to localized sketches with global text (Multi-T2I).
 Our approach leverages a global description (omitted here for brevity) alongside a set of localized sketch-text pairs (the coloured boxes), effectively defining both the layout and appearance of individual garment items.*